Basilicata: Middle Ages

 After the fall of the Western Roman Empire in 476, Basilicata fell to Germanic rule, which ended in the mid-6th century when the Byzantines reconquered it from the Ostrogoths between 536 and 552 during the apocalyptic Byzantine-Gothic war under the leadership of Byzantine generals Belisarius and Narses.
 The region, deeply Christianized since as early as the 5th century, became part of the Lombard Duchy of Benevento founded by the invading Lombards between 571 and 590.

 In the following centuries, Saracen raids led part of the population to move from the plain and coastal settlements to more protected centers located on hills.
-The towns of Tricarico and Tursi were under Muslim rule for a short period: later the "Saracen" population would be expelled.
+The towns of Tricarico and Tursi were under Muslim rule for a short period; the Saracen population would later be expelled.
 The region was conquered once more for Byzantium from the Saracens and the Lombards in the late 9th century, with the campaigns of Nikephoros Phokas the Elder and his successors, and became part of the theme of Longobardia.
-In 968 the theme of Lucania was established, with the capital at Tursikon (Tursi).
+In 968, the theme of Lucania was established, with the capital at Tursikon (Tursi).

 In the 11th century, Basilicata, together with the rest of much of southern Italy, was conquered by the Normans.
 Melfi became the first capital of the County of Apulia (later County of Apulia and Calabria) in 1043, where Robert Guiscard was named "Duke" by Pope Nicholas II.
-Inherited by the Hohenstaufen, Frederick II reorganized the administrative structure of his predecessors and the Justiciarate of Basilicata, whose borders coincided almost entirely with the actual region, was created.
+Inherited by the Hohenstaufen, a medieval German royal and imperial dynasty, Frederick II reorganized the administrative structure of his predecessors and the Justiciarate of Basilicata, whose borders coincided almost entirely with the actual region, was created.
 In Melfi, the Emperor promulgated the Liber Augustalis (commonly known as Constitutions of Melfi), code of laws for the Kingdom of Sicily.
 The Swabians were ousted in the 13th century by the Capetian House of Anjou.
 Since then, Basilicata began to lose importance and was marked by an irreversible socio-political decline.